Get help with to stop drinking

 For more information on the addiction treatment process more generally, you can visit or approach to addiction treatment page.

-A comprehensive medical assessment with a detox specialist
+A comprehensive medical assessment with an alcohol detox specialist

-Prior to commencing with alcohol addiction treatment at Life Works, you will have the opportunity to undergo our free initial addictions assessment.
+Prior to commencing with alcohol detox at Life Works, you will have the opportunity to undergo our free initial addictions assessment.
 During this, a member of our expert team will assess your condition, and determine whether a medically assisted withdrawal detoxification is appropriate for you.

 If it is recommended that you receive a detox for your alcohol addiction, the next step will be for you to undergo a comprehensive medical assessment with one of our addictions experts.
 The purpose of this is to gather relevant information on your medical history as well as the nature of your alcohol addiction, and use this to develop a personalised detox plan.
 The structure and length of your detox plan will be guided by the following factors: